allisonmachado/blog.allison.bsb.br/posts/http-caching-and-cdn.md

 # Table of Contents

-# Introduction
+# Introduction :recycle:

-The HTTP caching mechanism allows clients to store a response associated with a request, and reuse the response for subsequent requests.
+> The HTTP caching mechanism allows clients to store a response associated with a request, and reuse the response for subsequent requests. :pencil:

-When a server sends a response to a client, it can add headers that determine how the content will be cached by any of the locations participating in the communication:
+When a server sends a response to a client, it can add headers that determine how the content will be cached by any of the entities that may participate in the communication:

-* Browser (private from the user perspective)
+* Browser Client (private from the user perspective)
 * Proxy server (shared from the user perspective)
 * CDN / Reverse Proxy Server (shared from the user perspective)